 3.7.2 Resource usage

 The resource usage section of the report shows how resources are managed by the shader program.
-You can see the use of registers, including whether it is spilling to stack memory, shared memory, and the 16-bit data path in the arithmetic unit.
+You can see the usage of registers, stack memory, shared memory, ray traversal, and the 16-bit data path in the arithmetic unit.